eklitzke/slowloris/README.md

 This means the score is 0, and the timeout for this connection is 0.827368 seconds.

-The value of `TIMEOUT_SECS` in the invocation for the process determines the maximum timeout that will be sent in this status line.
-Thus by default the timeout will be a number between 0 and 1.

-If you send any data whatsoever on this connection *before* the timeout elapses the server will immediately terminate all connections and exit.
-It will print the final score to stdout.

 If you send any data whatsoever on the connection *after* the timeout elapses the server will increment the score and send a new status line with a new timeout.
 Therefore the second status line you see might be like this: